Jerry Paul Native Pollinator Conservation Grant

 Description

-Benton Soil and Water Conservation District (BSWCD) is pleased to announce a new annual grant award program, the Jerry Paul Native Pollinator Conservation (JPNPC) Grant.
-The JPNPC Grant will provide funding to one or more recipients to restore, maintain, or promote native pollinator habitat in Benton County.
+Benton Soil and Water Conservation District (BSWCD) introduced the Jerry Paul Native Pollinator Conservation (JPNPC) Grant in 2024.
+The JPNPC Grant provides annual funding to one or more recipients to restore, maintain, or promote native pollinator habitat in Benton County.

 This grant was created in honor of the late Jerry Paul, a long-time Board Director with BSWCD and a dedicated advocate for pollinators and conservation in our community.
 To read more about Jerry’s work and legacy, click here.